 The decision to undergo IVF is a serious one.
 You may find it educational to watch below video of a patient who compares undergoing treatment at Clear Passage to her experience undergoing In Vitro fertilization.

 In summary, our site-specific hands-on therapy appears to decrease spasm and mechanical factors (such as adhesions) at the uterus, cervix and fallopian tubes.
 Statistical data shows that the therapy increases implantation rates and improves FSH levels.
+Fully 39% of women with FSH levels above 10 (the cut-off for many reproductive physicians) conceived after receiving CP therapy; the great majority had natural pregnancies.
 Two separate scientific studies showed clinical pregnancy rates significantly higher than the U.S. pregnancy rates for IVF, for women who received Clear Passage®️ therapy before embryo transfer.
-Please see our success rates page for the most current data.
+Please visit our infertility success rates page for more data.

-Surgeries may add to the problem since adhesions form as the first step in the healing process, forming at the site of the procedureーoften spreading into nearby structures.
+Surgeries may add to the problem since adhesions form as the first step in the healing process, forming at the site of the procedure and often spreading into nearby structures.
 Adhesions can form on the outer or inner walls of the uterus, creating a less hospitable surface for implantation.
 Adhesions can also cause spasm or inflammation in the uterus, further complicating or preventing pregnancy.